 Geocaching is an increasingly popular, fun, and healthy activity for all ages.
 And families can get involved together.
 I don’t mean to sound like an expert, I’m not… I’ve only recently discovered this gem (I know, I live under a rock).
 But stick with me, I really think this is a lovely idea for families.

 This increasingly addictive sport includes 3 of the most amazing concepts.
 Technology, adventure, and nature.
-Now what child wouldn’t love that?
-Participating members use GPS and other navigational techniques to hide and seek-out containers called geocaches at specific locations which have been marked by coordinates.
+Now, what child wouldn’t love that?
+Participating members use GPS and other navigation tools to hide and seek out containers called geocaches at specific locations marked by coordinates.

 It’s basically a treasure hunt on steroids!